Sunday, 17 April 2011

 HOBBIES AND SPORTS A keen walker and lover of nature, Brahms often went walking in the woods around Vienna, when he often brought penny candy with him to hand out to children.
 He also enjoyed walking holidays in Italy.
 The press noted his style of walking with his hands firmly behind his back

-PHILOSOPHY & THEOLOGY The theme of transition from anxiety to comfort runs throughout Brahms' German Requiem .
-However, although the Lord is the source of the comfort, asympathetic humanism persists through the work.
+The theme of transition from anxiety to comfort runs throughout Brahms' German Requiem .
+However, although the Lord is the source of the comfort, a sympathetic humanism persists through the work.
 In fact, Brahms purposefully omitted Christian dogma.
 In correspondence with Carl Reinthaler, when Reinthaler expressed concern over this, Brahms refused to add to the work references to "the redeeming death of the Lord", as Reinthaler put it, such as John 3:16.

-HOMES From 1872 to his death, Brahms lived in a third floor apartment at Karlsgasse, Vienna.
-Presumably he had to do his own mousework.
+From 1872 to his death, Brahms lived in a third floor apartment at Karlsgasse, Vienna.
+His Vienna home became a center for his musical activities.

-DEATH Died 1897 of cancer of the liver in his bed watched over by his landlady.
-He retained consciousness to the last.
-Buried in Vienna's Zentralfriedhof (General Cemetery).
+DEATH Johannes Brahms died on April 3, 1897, in Vienna, Austria, from complications due to liver cancer.
+He was 63 years old.
+He passed away in his bed watched over by his landlady and retained consciousness to the last.
+Brahms was buried in Vienna's Zentralfriedhof (General Cemetery).

 APPEARANCES IN MEDIA 1947 Robert Walker played Brahms in Song of Love" about the Schumanns and their marriage.
 Katharine Hepburn was Clara Schumann.